Idonotus/chessnt/README.md

 # chessnt

-You know what I like about chess, I dont
+You know what I like about chess, I don't.
 So I'm making it "better"

-a